Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-stream-binder-eventhubs/eventhubs-binder/README.md

 Running this sample will be charged by Azure.
 You can check the usage and bill at [here][azure-account].

 ### Create Azure resources

+1. Create [Azure Event Hubs][create-event-hubs].
+    Please note `Basic` tier is unsupported.
+After creating the Azure Event Hub, you can create your own Consumer Group or use the default "$Default" Consumer Group.

+2. Create [Azure Storage][create-azure-storage] for checkpoint usage.

+### Configuration credential options

 We have several ways to config the Spring Cloud Stream Binder for Azure Event Hubs.
 You can choose anyone of them.